-Using natural markings to tell animals apart:
+In this exercise, we’re going to learn about using natural markings to tell individual animals apart:

-When studying animals, it is often helpful to tell individuals apart.
+Why?
 Knowing who’s who helps scientists and wildlife managers answer lots of different questions.

 We might want to learn which animals in a group spend the most time together.
-Or, perhaps, which elephants are responsible for eating a farmer’s crops: is it the whole herd or only one elephant?
+Or, perhaps, which elephants are responsible for eating a farmer’s crops – is it the whole herd or only one elephant?

 People have developed lots of ways to keep track of individual animals.
 Depending on the animal, researchers may attach ear tags, neck collars, or leg bands.
 Sometimes animals are marked with paint or pigment (color).